Curvature and local matchings of conference graphs and extensions: Introduction

-Bonini et al. \cite{BCDDFP20} derived formulas for the Lin--Lu--Yau curvature of strongly regular graphs based on the parameters of graphs and the size of a maximal matching in the core neighborhood.
-They further proposed the following conjecture \cite[Conjecture 1.7]{BCDDFP20}. \begin{conjecture} Let $G=(V,E)$ be a strongly regular conference graph with parameters $(4\gamma+1, 2\gamma, \gamma-1,\gamma)$, with $\gamma\geq 2$.
+Bonini et al. \cite{BCDDFP20} derived formulas for the Lin--Lu--Yau curvature of strongly regular graphs in terms of the graph parameters and the size of a maximal matching in the core neighborhood.
+They further proposed the following conjecture \cite[Conjecture 1.7]{BCDDFP20}. \begin{conjecture}\cite{BCDDFP20} Let $G=(V,E)$ be a strongly regular conference graph with parameters $(4\gamma+1, 2\gamma, \gamma-1,\gamma)$ with $\gamma\geq 2$.
 Then the Lin--Lu--Yau curvature satisfies

 \end{conjecture}